hiteshjoshi1/overthink/src/pages/corona-virus/index.md

 title: 'Impact of Corona Virus'
 date: '2020-03-21'
 spoiler: First order effects
-version: 1.0
+version: 1.2
+updatedate: '2021-06-24'
 ---

+*In hindsight, most of the predictions here proved right.
+But I missed the biggest prediction of them all.
+The quantitative easing/stimulus for pandemic and its affect on assets prices across countries and asset classes.
+Did I benefit enough from the insights below?
+Probably not.
+One thing is for certain, the writing style in this piece sucked.*

 ### 1. Volatility and FUD in stock markets and in crypto.
+I love acronmys and Fear, Uncertaninity, and Doubt (FUD) is one of my favorites.
 Lets remember - do not try to time the markets.
 Do not predict.
 Do not put your life savings into it.
 If you are sitting on cash invest in companies with cash in balance sheets, solid management and decent P/E.
 Book losses in companies whose operating performance have worsened and you were just holding.
-*FUD - Fear, Uncertainity and Doubt.

 ### 2. Increased Netflix sales, new users joining in.
 If you have the dough, buy in.
 ### 3. Increased Amazon, Alibaba, Lazada, Flipkart sales, people buying more remotely.